YouTube copyright strike

 YouTube assigns strikes based on reports of copyright violations from bots.

 Some users have expressed concern that the strike process is unfair to users.
 The complaint is that the system assumes the guilt of YouTube users and takes the side of copyright holders even when no infringement has occurred.

-YouTube and Nintendo were criticised by Cory Doctorow, a writer for the blog Boing Boing, due to them reportedly treating video game reviewers unfairly by threatening them with strikes.
+YouTube and game company Nintendo were criticized by Cory Doctorow, a writer for the blog Boing Boing, due to them reportedly treating video game reviewers unfairly by threatening them with strikes.

 Reasons for strikes

 Disagreements about what constitutes fair use

 Fair use is a legal rationale for reusing copyrighted content in a limited way, such as to discuss or criticize other media.
-Various YouTube creators have reported receiving copyright strikes for using media in the context of fair use.
+Several YouTube creators have reported receiving copyright strikes for using media in the context of fair use.

 Suppression of criticism

 YouTube creators have reported receiving copyright strikes on videos critical of corporate products.
 They assert that copyright violation, in this context, has been used as a strategy to suppress criticism.